Issyanofsky/make/manual/aggregators.md

 ## Other Aggragators

-There are other lesser-known apps that also allow you to run aggregations (CSV, JSON, Archive).
+There are other lesser-known apps that also allow you to run aggregations (CSV, JSON, Archive). here some examples;

   * __CSV__